cloudmix-dev/workertown/www/docs/src/pages/docs/packages/files/storage.md

 description: How to customise how persistant data is stored in @workertown/files.
 ---

-In `@workertown/files`, the storage is used to persist data about your upload URLs.
+In `@workertown/files`, storage is used to persist data about your upload URLs.

 For more information on how storage works in Workertown services more generally, see [storage](/docs/core-concepts/storage)